KNOWLEDGE

 In addition to her architectural endeavors, she is an emerging Developer and starting other entrepreneurial enterprises such as a culture + industry based co-working company called söm co-space.

 Jorgi is building & servicing a community of women owning real estate.
-Before launching Lady of Record in New York, she began her career at Omnicom’s OMD where she led $50 million in media strategies for Fortune Global 500 & leading companies.
-Realizing her passion for client relationships could extend into something with more tangibility, she shifted her career & became a commercial real estate investment broker, participating in $1 billion in property sales across 100+ transactions.
+Before launching Lady of Record in New York, she began her career at Omnicom’s OMD where she led $50 million in media strategies for Fortune Global 500 & leading brands.
+Realizing her passion for client relationships, financial analysis and marketing could extend into something with more tangibility, she shifted her career and became a commercial real estate investment broker, participating in $1 billion in property sales across 100+ transactions.

-After working on a top team at a global firm for many years with institutional clients such as Goldman Sachs, Invesco & Hines, as well as earning CCIM Rookie of the Year, Jorgi decided to leave & create her own brand, Lady of Record, to address a gap within the industry.
+After working on a top team at a global firm for many years representing institutional clients across Class-A multifamily, retail, industrial, office & urban development land properties, as well as earning CCIM Rookie of the Year, Jorgi decided to leave & create her own brand, Lady of Record, to address a gap within the industry.

 Historic Cultural Monument No. 537